-This workshop has been designed for practising artists, designers and creative makers and will offer a rare opportunity to get hands on experience of hot and cold glass-working techniques and processes, alongside technical information which will give you a broad introduction to the possibilities, and limitations, of this versatile material.
+This workshop was designed to give practising artists, designers and creatives an opportunity to get hands on experience of hot and cold glass-working techniques and processes, alongside technical information to give you a broad introduction to the possibilities, and limitations, of this versatile material.

-We will cover everything from cutting, gluing and cold-working glass to the basic principles of hot working processes including blowing and casting.
-We’ll be based at the Red House Glass Cone, a historic facility at the centre of the Stourbridge Glass Quarter and the day will include time in the hot glass studio where you will be able to try blowing glass yourself.
+We covered everything from cutting, gluing and cold-working glass to the basic principles of hot working processes including blowing and casting.
+The workshop was based at the Red House Glass Cone, a historic facility at the centre of the Stourbridge Glass Quarter and the day included time in the hot glass studio with hands on glass blowing.
+Truly hot stuff!

 Charlotte Hughes Martin graduated from the University of Sunderland in 2000 with a Degree in Glass, Architectural Glass and Ceramics.
 After spending time as a hot glass studio team member at the National Glass Centre in Sunderland she moved to the USA graduating with an MFA Art from Ohio State University in 2006.
 She took up residency of her own studio at the Red House Glass Cone in January 2008.
 She has exhibited her work internationally and was included in ‘25 Years of New Glass Review’ by Tina Oldknow.